shev-pro/osdna/README.md

 The aim of our project was the design and development of a data compression algorithm, dedicated to ondimensional inputs, in the specic text codification of the nucleotide sequences composing the DNA, generally known as Fasta format.

 Further description and compression comparisons with other algorithms can be found [in the project pdf in ITA](https://github.com/mrneutro/osdna/blob/master/OsDNA.pdf).
+Raw comparisons are available [here](https://github.com/mrneutro/osdna/blob/master/CompressionComparisons.pdf)

 ## Compilation
 Project is built with contains CmakeLists and can be built with next steps: